Miklós Horthy: Occupation

 Upon learning about the deportations, Horthy wrote the following letter to the prime minister:Dear Sztójay: I was aware that the Government in the given forced situation has to take many steps that I do not consider correct, and for which I can not take responsibility.
 Among these matters is the handling of the Jewish question in a manner that does not correspond to the Hungarian mentality, Hungarian conditions, and, for the matter, Hungarian interests.
 It is clear to everyone that what among these were done by Germans or by the insistence of the Germans was not in my power to prevent, so in these matters, I was forced into passivity.
 As such, I was not informed in advance, or I am not fully informed now, however, I have heard recently that in many cases in inhumaneness and brutality we exceeded the Germans.
 I demand that the handling of the Jewish affairs in the Ministry of Interior be taken out of the hands of Deputy Minister László Endre.
 Furthermore, László Baky's assignment to the management of the police forces should be terminated as soon as possible.Just before the deportations began, two Slovak Jewish prisoners, Rudolf Vrba and Alfréd Wetzler, escaped from Auschwitz and passed details of what was happening inside the camps to officials in Slovakia.
 This document, known as the Vrba-Wetzler Report, was quickly translated into German and passed among Jewish groups and then to Allied officials.
 Details from the report were broadcast by the BBC on 15 June and printed in The New York Times on 20 June.
 World leaders, including Pope Pius XII (25 June), President Franklin D. Roosevelt on 26 June, and King Gustaf V of Sweden on 30 June, subsequently pleaded with Horthy to use his influence to stop the deportations.
 Roosevelt specifically threatened military retaliation if the transports were not ceased.
 On 2 July 1944 Horthy put down a coup attempt by Hungarists by using loyal forces.
 Thereby he temporarily neutralized the men who planned to deport Jews.
 This enabled Horthy to issue the order halting deportations on 7 July.
 The transports halted.
 By that time, 437,000 Jews had been sent to Auschwitz on 147 trains, most of them to their deaths.
 Horthy was informed about the number of the deported Jews some days later: "approximately 400,000".
-Rudolf Hoss, the commander of Auschwitz, begged the Hungarian authorities not to send more than one transport every other day, as the camp crematoria did not have the capacity to sheer capacity to cope with the amount of bodies arriving from the gas chambers.
+Rudolf Hoss, the commander of Auschwitz, begged the Hungarian authorities not to send more than one transport every other day, as the camp crematoria did not have the capacity to cope with the sheer number of bodies arriving from the gas chambers.